AnithaT2005/StudentGradeManager/README.md

 ## Features

+- Admin and student login
 - Add, update, and delete student details
+- Manage subjects(Add and delete) and marks
+- Search student by name/register number
-- Calculate averages and assign grades
+- Auto calculate averages and assign grades
+- Show top 3 students as well as failed students
 - Save and load data from CSV files
+- Input validation and Duplicate checks
 - User-friendly interface using Java Swing

 ## How to Run